kinzaNisarr/Pizza_Sales_Analysis/README.md

 # Pizza_Sales_Analysis
-Pizza Sales Data Analysis - SQL Queries

-This repository contains SQL queries for analyzing pizza sales data.
-The queries provide insights into various key performance indicators (KPIs) and trends related to pizza sales.
-The dataset used for this analysis includes information about orders, pizzas, and their attributes
+Pizza Sales Data Analysis - SQL Queries-EXCEL-TABLEAU In this comprehensive pizza sales analysis, we have delved into the data to extract valuable insights regarding the performance of a pizza business.
+By utilizing SQL queries, we have derived essential key performance indicators (KPIs) and trends, which have been visualized and presented through interactive dashboards created in both Tableau and Excel.
+This analysis provides a comprehensive overview of the business's financial health, customer behavior, and product performance.
 Table of Contents

 Introduction